MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 ..
 [JMG1988] Leicester et al., *Description of molecular surface shape using Fourier descriptors*, Journal of Molecular Graphics (1988), doi: `10.1016/0263-7855(88)85008-2`_.

-The full Fourier surface workflow comprises six steps, where the first four steps build and solve a linear model that reconstructs the height field from plane-wave basis functions.
-The final two steps evaluate the fitted surface and its derivatives analytically on a grid of bin centres.
+The full Fourier surface workflow comprises six steps.
+The first four build and solve a linear model that reconstructs the height field from plane-wave basis functions.
+The final two evaluate the fitted surface and its derivatives analytically on a grid of bin centres.
 In the following sections, we describe the overall workflow implemented in MembraneCurvature.
 For details on each step and the associated functions, see the API documentation in